pypy/pypy.org/posts/2025/01/state-of-tracing.md

 Some personal context: my perspective is informed by nearly [two decades](https://mail.python.org/archives/list/pypy-dev@python.org/thread/TZM37YJ733G445R6JGTV26333RQEPLRX/) of work on PyPy.
-PyPy's implementation language, [RPython](https://rpython.readthedocs.io/), has support for a meta-JIT, which allows it to re-use its JIT infrastructure for the various Python versions that we support (currently we do releases of PyPy2.7 and PyPy3.10 together).
+PyPy's implementation language, [RPython](https://rpython.readthedocs.io/), has support for a meta-JIT, which allows it to reuse its JIT infrastructure for the various Python versions that we support (currently we do releases of PyPy2.7 and PyPy3.10 together).
 Our meta-JIT infrastructure has been used for some experimental different languages like: